 Once you know what you need to accomplish, you can begin to assign department, team, and individual objectives that align with the overall mission for the year.
 The goals should be measurable and specific, with defined key performance indicators that can be monitored by leadership.

 Too often, organizations spend a bunch of time setting up a plan for the year, only to forget about it as the pressure of daily management mounts.
 The Hoshin Kanri process helps avoid this common problem with monthly reviews.
 Checking in on each person’s progress toward goals on a monthly basis ensures that forward progress is maintained.

 Step 7: Annual Review

 At the conclusion of twelve months, it is time to do a comprehensive assessment of the organization’s progress.
 It may be necessary to make adjustments to goals or time estimates.
 This is also a good time to ensure that resources are properly allocated for what needs to be accomplished in the next year.

-Hoshin Kanri planning is not terribly complex, but each step is important to creating an action plan that can be effectively executed in the expected time frame.
+Hoshin Kanri (or Hoshin Planning) is not terribly complex, but each step is important to create an action plan that can be effectively executed in the expected time frame.
 Aligned goals ensure that everyone is working toward the same ends, and frequent reviews help ensure that work stays on track.
 If you are looking for a planning method that will help your organization make the leap to the next level, Hoshin Kanri is a great option to consider.